liraymond04/lotm-subs/README.md

 # LoTM Subs

-A collection of scripts I use in my translation and typesetting workflow for Lord of the Mysteries content like chibi minis
+A collection of translations and scripts I use in my typesetting workflow for Lord of the Mysteries content like chibi minis

 ## Installation